cpske/ISP/assignment/week9/refactor-pizzashop.md

 Therefore, it should be the Pizza's job to describe itself.

-This is known as the *Information Expert* principle.
+This is called the *Information Expert* principle.

 Apply the *Extract Method* refactoring, followed by *Move Method*.